apiflask/apiflask/docs/usage.md

 function as a positional argument in the form of `dict`.
 Otherwise, an error response with the detail of validation result will be returned.

-If you want mark the input with deffierent locaiotn, you can pass a `location` for `@input()` decorator, the value can be:
+If you want mark the input with deffierent location, you can pass a `location` argument for `@input()` decorator, the value can be:

 - Request JSON body: `'json'` (default)
 - Upload files: `'files'`